-A student's grades, academic standing, billing, tuition and fees assessments, financial aid, and other student records are considered confidential information.
+Astudent's grades, academic standing, billing, tuition and fees assessments, financial aid, and other student records are considered confidential information.
 Therefore, if you wish to have this information disclosed to [Sponsor/Intermediary], you must complete and sign this form and return it to [Registrar/office responsible for student records] to authorize [IHE partner] to do so.

-Name: Student ID Number: Fundle Control of the I hereby authorize [IHE Partner] to release the following information to: [Sponsor/Intermediary] Types of Information to Release Check the box(es) below to indicate which records you wish to make available.
-O Academic Transcript Records (records include, but not limited to, academic progress; academic standing, class schedule; courses taken, GPA, grades received, and transcripts) 0 Other (Please Specify) Please Note: Records for [names of counselling and disability services offices] are not covered under this release.
-A separate release from must be obtained from these departments. understand that by signing this authorization, I am waiving my rights of nondisclosure of these records under federal law only to the persons/entity specifically listed.
-I understand that information may be released orally or in the form of copies of written records, as preferred by the requestor.
-This release does not permit disclosure of these records to any other persons or entities without my written consent or as permitted by law.
+Student Information

+Name: Student ID Number:

+The Fundi

+I hereby authorize [II [E Partner] to release the following information to:

+[Sponsor/Antermediary]

+- of Meanworking to Delegan

+es of Information to Release

+Check the box(es) below y to indicate which records you wish to make available.

+0 Agademia Transquint Page rds (records include, but not limited to, academic progress;

+nedule; courses taken, GPA, grades received, and transcripts)

+- /

+0 Other (Please Specify)

+Place Note: Peaceds for Inames of a ounselling and disability services offices are not covered under this

+t be obtained from these departments.

+•

+authorization, I am waiving my rights of nondisclosure of these the persons/entity specifically listed.
+I understand that

+y or in the form of copies of written records, as preferred by the rmit disclosure of these records to any other persons or entities

+without my written consent or as p permitted by law.

 Student Signature: Date:

+Stadent Signature.

->>> ACCELERATED ASSOCIATE'S DEGREE PROGRAM...
+ACCELERATED ASSOCIATE'S DEGREE PROGRAM...